Emzi0767/Devi-Discord-Selfbot/README.md

 1. Create a directory for the bot.
 2. Copy bot's Publish results to the bot directory.
 3. Copy `devi.json`, `emoji.json`, and `donger.json` from project source to bot's directory.
-4. Edit `devi.json` and put your user's access token in the file.
+4. Edit `devi.json` and put your user's access token and database in the file.
+   * If you do not wish to use the DB-backed features of the bot, the config has an option to disable the database backend.

 ## RUNNING